smartarch/ML-DEECo-replication-package/ml_deeco_example/simple_example/README.md

 The truck is modeled as a component (based on `ml_deeco.simulation.Agent` class as it is capable of movement) in [`truck.py`](truck.py).
 We assume the truck has a limited amount of fuel and the fuel consumption depends on whether the truck is loaded with package or not.

-We use a machine learning model to predict the fuel level of the truck in the future -- after 10 steps of the simulation.
+We use a machine learning model to predict the fuel level of the truck in the future &ndash; after 10 steps of the simulation.
 If the model predicts that the truck will run out of fuel in the 10 steps, the truck becomes unavailable and returns to the station to get there safely and not run out of fuel while transporting a package.

 The estimate is assigned to the component with input and target specified by the decorators:
 ```py